lsm/genji/README.md

 ### Pattern
 General solutions for generic problems.
-Module in this subdirectory **MUST NOT** have dependencies other than nodejs and other modules under this directory.
+Module in this subdirectory **MUST NOT** have dependencies other than nodejs or other modules under this directory.

+### Middleware
+Tasks or functionalities which are independent of any application.

+### Handler
+Some http request and response helpers which connect the high level application to low level interface.
+It has application level abstraction, but it would be specific for the resources you are dealing with (e.g. static file, json-rpc).

+### Utils
+Utilities for web application.

+## Quick start guide